imseandavis/PowerShell/Security/Password_Checker/README.md

 Run the script and put your password in and it will notify you how many times your password has been found in a public list or data breach.
 <br><br>
 Here's how the magic happens...<br>
-* You Enter Your Password (I Let It Display In Clear Text So You Can Tell If You Type It Correctly)
+* You Enter Your Password (I Let It Display In Clear Text So You Can Tell If You Typed It Correctly)
 * A Hash Is Created From Your Password So You Don't Expose Your Password To The HAVEIBEENPWND Service
 * The First 5 Bytes Of The Hash Are Sent To The API So You Don't Compromise Your Hash
 * All Hashes That Start With The 5 Bytes Sent Are Returned